About Us

 History

 Celebrating its 30th anniversary in 2019, The Saint John Singers made its debut cathedral visit in 1989 under the direction of Ron Ferris.
 Ron was the Director of Music at St John the Baptist Church, Windlesham, where the choir still rehearses, and had been organist and tenor at St John's, Park, Swindon, hence the choir's name.
 During Ron's 23 year tenure the choir experienced many memorable occasions, including taking part in a service at Guildford Cathedral to mark the late Queen Mother's 100th birthday, and a special evensong at Worcester Cathedral on the 150th anniversary of the birth of Sir Edward Elgar.
-From 2013 until 2021 the choir was incredibly fortunate to have Andrew Phillips as our Musical Director and went from strength to strength under his leadership.
+From 2013 until 2021 the choir's Musical Director was Andrew Phillips and went from strength to strength under his leadership.

 The Saint John Singers welcomes new singers in all voice parts.
 Contact the Secretary if you would be interested in coming along to a rehearsal.